loganpkg/spot/README.md

 create an intuitive understanding of them.
 This is how the mermaid graphs below were generated.

-The following characters have special meaning when displayed in the NFA verbose output:
+The following characters have special meanings when displayed in the NFA verbose output:

  * `e` epsilon transition.